310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 I don't have to hug you to feel your breathing *or* your pulse!
 After all, you and I are unified as one~! ☆
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru worried2 %}
 Uh, that’s gross… Mmm~ I mean, I can't hide how my muscles move…

-Guess I still can't score a goal on you, huh…
+Guess I still can't score a goal on you, huh?
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki grin %}
 Of course not!
 I plan to be you guys' unsurpassable wall for the rest of my life!

 But I want you to keep trying harder and harder!
 And then, you’ll be able to fly higher than you could today! ☆
 {% endbubble %}

-{% bubble Mao %}
+{% bubble Mao awkward %}
 Ahaha, whenever you're playing, you just get more and more hyper, Buchou…

 You don’t get tired at all, huh?
 I'm honestly envious, the heat’s already getting to me.